Dr. Rosie Phillips Bingham Student Emergency Fund

 - Applicants must be currently enrolled, degree-seeking students enrolled for the current semester.

 - Applicants must have completed 12 credit hours at the University of Memphis.

 - Applications must be for an amount of $500 or less.
-Applications for amounts over $500 will not be considered.
+Applications for amounts over $500 will be denied.

 - Students must be able to demonstrate financial hardship due to emergency, accident, illness, natural disaster, or another unforeseen event.